SonalKurup/Power_Point_Presentations/README.md

+# Gender Sensitization & Equal Rights of Women
+This repository contains a PowerPoint presentation developed to promote awareness around gender sensitization and the equal rights of women in society.

+# Objectives
+- Raise awareness about gender equality and women's rights
+- Challenge gender-based stereotypes and biases
+- Highlight key legal frameworks protecting women
+- Encourage inclusive, respectful, and equitable practices in schools, workplaces, and communities

+## 🧩 Topics Covered
+- What is gender sensitization?
+- Gender vs Sex
+- Gender Awareness vs Gender Sensitivity vs Gender Equality
+- Social construct of Gender
+- Importance and Process of Gender Sensitization
+- Steps towards Gender Sensitization
+- LGBTIQ+ : their acceptance and inclusion
+- Legal Rights of Women
+- Mis-use of Gender Specific Laws and Rights of Men

+# Use Cases
+- School and college awareness sessions
+- NGO or community training programs
+- Corporate diversity and inclusion workshops
+- Personal learning and advocacy

-# Power_Point_Presentations
+# Contributions
-A PowerPoint presentation aimed at promoting gender sensitization and raising awareness about women's equal rights.
-Covers key topics such as gender stereotypes, legal protections, social norms, and the importance of equality in education, workplaces, and communities.
-Designed for workshops, educational sessions, and community outreach.
+Feel free to suggest edits, improvements, or share how you used the material!